 Sometimes you may need to use more than one operator in the same search.
+When you use more than one type of operator in the same search, you can use brackets to 'nest' the terms so the database processes the different parts of the search in the correct order.
 An example is if you wanted to find material on the sentencing of young people.
 By adding more operators, the following search string will capture the most relevant records in one search: